Courses offered in the past four years.

 ART 1125 - Black and White Photography

 Introduction to Traditional Black & White Photography

-In this course we will explore traditional black and white photography.
-Photography as a form of personal and artistic expression will be emphasized and various approaches to the medium will be explored through assignments and slide lectures.
-Students will learn technical aspects of exposure, development, and printing in a B&W darkroom.
-Students must provide their own 35mm film camera with manual controls.
-Each student will be required to contribute $100 towards the cost of materials.
+Students will learn how to expose, develop, and to print black and white negative film in a wet darkroom.
+Contemporary and historical fine art approaches to the medium will be explored through assignments and slide lectures.
+Development of personal vision and expression will be emphasized.
+This is an intensive workshop style course.
+Functional 35mm film camera with full manual controls is required.
+Each student will be required to contribute $125 towards the cost of materials.
 This course counts as an elective towards the major or minor in Studio Art.

 ART 1126 - Intro to Drawing: Alien Eyes

 Introduction to Drawing: “Alien Eyes ”